TrumanGIT/True-North/README.md

 [Mods I Created 🎨]

 RE::Light 💡- True north comes with its own lighting mod created by me.
-RE::Light is a Fully JSON-based configurable lighting framework, Lights can be edited in real time using the in-game menu.(And saved so your changes will remain), Community Shaders (CS) Lighting Support (In game menu allows for changing inverse squared lighting settings aswell)
+RE::Light is a Fully JSON-based configurable lighting framework, Lights can be edited in real time using the in-game menu by Pressing F1.(And saved so your changes will remain), Community Shaders (CS) Lighting Support (In game menu allows for changing inverse squared lighting settings aswell)

 Tilael - A Sea Elf Follower available after completing the Sirenroot Quest you can start by entering the alchemist shop in riften.
 She comes with a in game skse menu you can use to level her stats and unlocked new perks and spells for her. (https://www.nexusmods.com/skyrimspecialedition/mods/171582)